hummingbot/hummingbot/documentation/docs/faq/liquidity-mining.md

 ### My bot is running but I'm not earning any rewards!

+!!! note
-Note that it may takes up to 1 hour for our system to start tracking newly created bots and crediting them with rewards.
+    It may takes up to 1 hour for our system to start tracking newly created bots and crediting them with rewards.

-Also, please check that:
+Check the following if:

-1. You are not running Hummingbot in paper trading mode, which doesn't place real orders
+1. You are not running Hummingbot in paper trading mode, which doesn't place real orders.
 2. Your bot is actually placing orders on the exchange.
 You should be able to see them in the exchange website.
+Make sure you're running token pair on our [active campaigns](https://docs.hummingbot.io/liquidity-mining/#active-programs).
-3. If you are running Hummingbot in a Mac or Windows computer, your machine didn't go to sleep which prevents Hummingbot from maintaining orders.
+3. If you are running Hummingbot locally on Mac or Windows computer, your machine didn't go to sleep or lost internet connection which prevents Hummingbot from maintaining orders.

 If these 3 reasons are not the cause, you can email a CSV export of your Binance order history for a particular market to accounts@hummingbot.io.
+Make sure to used or include the email address registered for liquidity mining.

+!!! note
-Note that we can only provide you with our system's data a nd cannot credit users for past rewards.
+    We can only provide you with our system's data and cannot credit users for past rewards.

 ### When are liquidity mining rewards paid out?
 Each weekly epoch runs begins and ends at Tuesday 12am UTC.
 Rewards are distributed to each participant's registered Ethereum address 3 calendar days after the end of each epoch.